ibm-cloud-docs/vmwaresolutions/vcenter/vc_vcenterserveroverview.md

 {: #vc_vcenterserveroverview-mcv-base-specs}

 The base infrastructure has the following specifications:
-* Each site has its own dedicated edge and management cluster.
+* Each site has its own dedicated gateway and management cluster.
 * The resource cluster is a vSphere + vSAN stretched cluster.
 * The witness site contains two VMware ESXi™ hosts that provide quorum for both vSAN and vCenter.
 * Single vCenter Server and NSX Manager architecture.